 - Security analyst

-- Vulnerability assessment analyst
+- Vulnerability analyst

-For example, to be successful in any of the above listed cybersecurity jobs, an individual should be able to do the following:
+To be successful in any of the above listed cybersecurity jobs, an individual should be able to do the following:

-- Plan and scope an assessment
+- Plan and scope a penetration testing engagement

 - Understand legal and compliance requirements